ninoseki/mihari/docs/emitters/webhook.md

 # Webhook

-This emitter creates an HTTP request payload based on the specified conditions.
+This emitter creates an HTTP request with a JSON body based on the specified conditions.

 ```yaml
 emitter: webhook